knowrahman/AWS-SAA-C02-Course/README.md

 - Can be used to migrate data between hosts.

 Snapshots are incremental volume copies to S3.
 The first is a **full copy** of `data` on the volume.
-This can take some time.
+This can take some time. (meaning if the EBS is 40 GB and you used 10GB of data snapshot will be done for 10GB only)
 EBS won't be impacted, but will take time in the background.
-Future snaps are incremental, consume less space and are quicker to perform.
+Future snaps are incremental(only saves the new change), consume less space and are quicker to perform.

 If you delete an incremental snapshot, it moves data to ensure subsequent snapshots will work properly.